maniaplanet/documentation/creation/mediatracker/index.md

 * [Video batch](video-batch.html)

 There is nothing magical or hard-to-understand about it, so don't let the dark GUI and the small buttons intimidate you :-)

+* Use shift to select more replays in a map to edit them